 - Also, while adding water, do not tempt to add more water to the batter.
 It will stick to the pan.

-4. Stir the batter well
+4. Stir the dosa batter well

 - Once you made the first dosa then stir the batter well before making the next dosa.
 The rice and coconut paste settle down at the bottom.
 So stir the batter well.

-5. Cooking dosa
+5. Cooking Neer dosa

 - Let the dosa cook on one side.
 Once you see the edges of the dosa coming up and leaving the pan then only it is cooked.

 - No need to flip it and cook it on the other side.
 Remove and keep it on a plate to cool down a little bit.
 Now fold the dosa and set it aside.
 Do not fold the dosa when it is hot otherwise, they will stick to each other.
+I found this trick easy as the dosa will not be sticky.
+Do the same with the next dosa 🙂

-Preparing the dosa batter
+Preparing the neer dosa batter

-- Grind rice and grated coconut (add 1/2 cup water) to a fine paste.
+- Grind rice and grated coconut (add ½ cup water) to a fine paste.

 - Add salt to the batter and mix.

-- Once the pan is hot enough, pour 1 big ladle of batter on it.
+- Once the pan is hot enough, pour 1 big ladle of dosa batter on it.
 Start from the outer surface, and pour the batter in a circular motion.

 - Rotate the pan to spread the dosa batter.
 You can check out the video for this step.
 Cover and cook for a minute.

 - Remove the lid and cook it for 15 seconds.
-The edge of the dosa will start to leave the pan and it is time to take it out.
+The edge of the neer dosa will start to leave the pan and it is time to take it out.

 - No need to cook the dosa on the other side too.
 Remove and keep it on a plate to cool down a little bit.
 Now fold the dosa and set it aside.
 Do not fold the dosa when it is hot otherwise, they will stick to each other.

 This is because the consistency of the dosa batter is thick.
 The dosa will be dense and will form a crack on it.
-A simple solution is to add some water, stir and start making the dosa.
+A simple solution is to add some water, stir, and start making the dosa.
 Make sure the batter is of buttermilk consistency.
 Not too thick nor too thin.

 Yes, definitely you can keep the batter in the fridge.
 Stays good for 3-5 days.